-We need your help to generate a new era of entrepreneurship education and research:
+Join us in propelling a new era of entrepreneurship education and research!

 PEAK Fellows is an opportunity for Stanford undergraduate and co-term students to explore what it means to develop guiding values and principles in the context of entrepreneurial businesses.
 It will place students who are working in technology ventures into cohorts of eight fellow students.
 Through readings and bi-weekly meetings, each student will define a set of principles that resonates with them.
 These principles will be designed to guide fellows in the future as they shape teams and seek to align their career decisions with their values.
 PEAK Fellows will come away with a heightened understanding of their own values, a close-knit community of peers, and the tools necessary to brave ethical dilemmas in the future.